christophelc/chess/README.md

 To be able to stop and start engine on demand, we will continue using the Akka actor model.

-chess rules:
+Chess rules:
 ------------

-We need to manage clocks with 2 timer per chess game
+We need to manage clocks with 2 timers per chess game

-Adding the rule of draw in case the same position is repeated 3 times.
+We will consider the rule of draw in case the same position is repeated 3 times.
 This will be useful for the evaluation of a position.
 It requires transposition tables and efficient position encoding.